The Patent Litigation Law Review: Russia

 Under Article 1253, if a legal person – in other words, a corporation established under Russian law – repeatedly violates IP rights, including patent rights, the court may direct that the legal entity be dissolved.
 In the case of an individual, the court may direct that his or her activity as an individual entrepreneur be terminated.
 There is also a right to seek and recover attorney fees (albeit very nominal) and some expenses.25

-In addition, the general statute of limitations is three years 'from the date a party has become aware or should have become aware of the infringement of its rights'.26 Therefore, no recovery of damages is available for any infringement committed more than three years prior to the filing of the statement of claim in an infringement action.27
+In addition, the general statute of limitations is three years 'from the date a party has become aware or should have become aware of the infringement of its rights';26 therefore, no recovery of damages is available for any infringement committed more than three years prior to the filing of the statement of claim in an infringement action.27

 Compensation in the form of damages includes the expenses that the person whose right was violated has incurred, or must incur to reinstate the right that was violated, or the loss or harm to property (actual damage).
 Compensation also includes income not received that this person would have received under the usual conditions of civil commerce if his or her right had not been violated (lost profits).
-If the infringing party has gained any profits resulting from unauthorised use of a patent, the patentee may claim lost profits in the amount not less than such infringer's profits.28
+If the infringing party has gained any profits resulting from unauthorised use of a patent, the patentee may claim lost profits in the amount not less than the infringer's profits.28

 ii Attorneys' fees

 To be eligible for an award of reasonable attorneys' fees, a party must provide the documents showing actual payment of the fees.
 The award of attorneys' fees is a discretionary determination by the court.
-More and more frequently, the court is exercising its discretion more liberally.
-Although the average award might fall within the range of US$5,000–10,000 for the successful party, there have been recent awards as high as US$35,000.

 iii Permanent injunction